The College of New Jersey

 New Jersey Community Colleges Scholarship

-Historically, students who have been selected for this highly competitive scholarship have been awarded a scholarship that ranges from $1,000 to $3,000 per year for two years.
-If you have any questions about the New Jersey Community Colleges Scholarship, please contact the Admissions Office at 609.771.2131.
+Historically, students selected for this highly competitive scholarship have been awarded a scholarship ranging from $1,000 to $3,000 per year for two years.
+If you have any questions about the New Jersey Community Colleges Scholarship, please get in touch with the Admissions Office at 609.771.2131.

 Second or Additional Bachelor’s Degrees